Mark 7: 1-8; 14-15; 21-23

 ἔστιν: PAI 3s, εἰμί, 1) to be, to exist, to happen, to be present

 κρατεῖν: PAInf κρατέω, 1) to have power, be powerful 1a) to be chief, be master of, to rule 2) to get possession of … 3c) to hold.

 1. “Cleansed”: The word is literally ‘baptized’ βαπτίζω, but that would be a misleading translation.
 It helps to remind us, though, that the word “baptize” is not a ‘religious’ term.
 It was the common term for ‘washing’ or ‘cleansing.’

 5 καὶ ἐπερωτῶσιναὐτὸν οἱ Φαρισαῖοι καὶ οἱ γραμματεῖς, Διὰ τί οὐ περιπατοῦσινοἱ μαθηταί σου κατὰ τὴν παράδοσιν τῶν πρεσβυτέρων, ἀλλὰ κοιναῖς χερσὶν ἐσθίουσιντὸν ἄρτον;

 And the Pharisees and the scribes challenge him, “On what account do your disciples not walk according to the received tradition of the elders, but eat the bread with common hands?”

-ἐπερωτῶσιν: PAI 3p, ἐπερωτάω, 1) to accost one with an enquiry, put a question to, enquiry of, ask, interrogate
+ἐπερωτῶσιν: PAI 3p, ἐπερωτάω, 1) to accost one with an inquiry, put a question to, inquire of, ask, interrogate

 περιπατοῦσιν: PAI 3p, περιπατέω, 1) to walk … 1b2) to conduct one's self